tisztamo/Plugins.jl/README.md

 @inline hook1_handler(plugin::CounterPlugin, framework) = begin
     plugin.hook1count += 1
-    return true # Allow other hooks to run. return false to "stop propagation" end

-struct LoggerPlugin <: Plugin end

-@inline hook1_handler(plugin::LoggerPlugin, framework) = begin
-  println("hook1 called!")
     return true
 end

 counter = CounterPlugin()
 app = Framework([counter, LoggerPlugin()])
 hook1 = hooks(app, hook1_handler)

-hook1() # Prints "hook1 called" and returns true
+hook1() # Prints "Logger Plugin in action: hook1 called!" and returns true

 @test counter.hook1count === 1

+log(app.plugins[:logger], "A log message")
 ```

 At non-critical points you can call `hooks()` every time, but if you cannot waste a few microseconds, you have to cache the result.
-Note that `hooks()` is _not_ type-stable as it builds a type chain by filtering plugins that impement the specified hook.
+Note that `hooks()` is _not_ type-stable, because to allow optimization it builds a type chain by filtering plugins that impement the specified hook.
 This means you have to parametrize your framework struct with the performance-critical hooks and call `hooks()` in the constructor.
 I plan to add a layer that makes this automatically, allowing you to only parametrize with a `PluginStack`.

 That's all the documentation at the time, please check the [tests](https://github.com/tisztamo/Plugins.jl/blob/master/test/runtests.jl) for more examples.